Request A

 Different types of Holi in India

 India is known for its diversity and like every other festival, Holi is also celebrated in many different names and ways in this country.
-Here is a list of some of the different types of Holi celebrations in India:
+Here is a list of some of the different types of Holi celebration in India:

 Lathmar Holi in Uttar Pradesh